bitcoin-computer/docs/Examples/chat.md

 You can find the MIT licensed source code on [GitHub](https://github.com/bitcoin-computer/bitcoin-chat/blob/master/public/chat-sc.js).

 This is intended as a starting point for developers to build on top of.
 Contributions are more than welcome.
 [Here](https://github.com/bitcoin-computer/bitcoin-chat) is the GitHub repository of Bitcoin Chat.
 Have a look at the open issues, or make a pull request with a new feature.
 You can also make a feature request by creating an issue.

-!!!
-The "Advanced Examples" Section is a work in progress.
-We are using the examples in this section to determine the final syntax and semantics for the Bitcoin Computer.
-!!!